Home / Blog / Staff augmentation /Should you hire offshore developers for a startup?

 February 11, 2025 - by Devico Team

-Is it worth hiring offshore developers for a startup?
+Should you hire offshore developers for a startup?

 A skills shortage is impacting the future of software development worldwide.
-According to Statista, more than half of the surveyed global companies have experienced a skills shortage that has constantly held them back.
+According to the Statista, more than half of the surveyed global companies have experienced a skills shortage, making it harder to hire offshore developers or local ones.
 In 2023, 54% of companies still lacked technology skills, but this is not because the job market is stagnant.
-Actually, the number of job opportunities for software developers is set to increase by 22% in 2030.
-Still projects experience this shortage because they cannot find the ideal candidate for themselves.

 • there is lack of required expertise;